 Research how long it is going to take to get to your interview in advance.
 Knowing the precise route you’re going to take is one less thing you need to worry about on the day – save that energy for the interview itself!
 Also be sure to give yourself plenty of time as there’s nothing worse than rushing and feeling stressed and flustered once you get to your destination.

+Planning what to bring to a job interview will help you to feel organised and ready for a successful interview.
 Always bring a professional folder that contains your CV, portfolio (if necessary) and any notes you have.
 You can review them while you’re waiting and also reference your resume when you’re answering questions during your interview.
 Additionally, a folder is great for those dealing with nerves – holding onto something is a great way to stop fidgeting and shaking!